 - Smell Loss

-Definition: Sense of Smell
+Human Sense of Smell

 What is Smell?

-Your nose can judge different smells by the presence of smell receptors that can recognize odour molecules in the air.
+Your nose can judge different smells by the presence of smell receptors that recognize odour molecules in the air.
 When your nose sniffs the air, the smell receptors get alert and send a signal to your brain.
-Our brain can recognize different smells at a time that is entering your nose.
+Our brain can recognize different smells at a time that are entering your nose.

 As we all know that few things smell, while others don’t.
 The reason is that the smell comes out of the substances that give off particles into the air.

-The majority of the living things release volatile chemicals or particles that evaporate easily and give off a stronger smell.
+- The majority of the living things release volatile chemicals or particles that evaporate easily and give off a stronger smell.